Wisteria-Princess/NuggiesAI/README.md

 ## Features

 - **AI Chat**: Chat directly with Nuggies using the `/nuggies` command or by mentioning its name in a message.
-The AI is powered by Google's Gemini 1.5 Flash model and has a unique, customizable personality (currently a slightly unhinged, sarcastic, Norse pagan goth).
+The AI is powered by Google's Gemini 1.5 Flash model and has a unique, customizable personality.
 - **Currency System**: A simple and fun server economy centered around "nuggets."
   - `/daily`: Claim a random amount of nuggets once per day.
   - `/nuggetbox`: Check your current balance.